bcumming/spack-uenv-course/readme.md

 only need the tool - just provide the tool.

 ## Choosing a compiler

-For bootstrap - pick the same one that other uenv use on the same uarch
+For bootstrap - pick the same one that other uenv use on the same uarch.

+TODO:
+- the uenv team create documentation that fixes the version
+- Ben gets around to allowing support for using the system compiler for bootstrap and main gcc
+    - reduce size of images that don't require or provide a compiler (e.g. *linaro-forge*)
+    - HPE no longer install GCC - they will use the `gcc-x` implementation provided by SUSE.

 ## Configuring environments